nextcloud/documentation/user_manual/pim/contacts.rst

 Create contacts manually
 ~~~~~~~~~~~~~~~~~~~~~~~~

-On the left side of contacts app, you could see the *New Contact* button.
+On the left side of contacts app, you could see the new contact button (first one).
-After clicking on it you can now see an empty contact in the main part of the interface.
+Click on it.
+You can now see an empty contact in the main part of the interface.
-You have the ability to add all your information about the contact:
+You have the ability to add all your informations about the contact:
-the name, the address, the e-mail, the telephone number, etc.
+the name, the address, the e-mail, the telephone nr, etc.

 Just click on a field and start typing the information.
-You can use the "Add field..." button to add another types of information for this contact.
+You can use the "Add Field" button to add another types of information for this contact.

 .. image:: ../images/contact_emptycontact.png

 Empty contact view

-When you want to remove an information of your contact, just click on little trash icon
+When you want to remove an information of your contact, just click on little delete icon
 at the right of the field you want to remove.

 Adding picture to the contact